gem-pasteur/PanACoTA/README.md

 Its external dependencies are:
 - prokka (to annotate the genomes).

-You can either install the external dependencies yourself, with the version you want, or use the installation script `make.py`, which will install the dependencies.
+You can either install the external dependencies yourself, with the version you want, or use the installation script `make`, which will install the dependencies.

 To be able to install the dependencies (by yourself, or with the installation script), make sure you have: `tar`, `git` and `wget`.